 - Rotate connector housings 180 degrees and insert back onto pins

 - Fysetc Spider Only: The Fysetc Spider requires certain components to be removed from the mini12864 display.

 - From a Fysetc display, remove R1 & R4

 - From a BTT display, remove R1 & C6

 - Connect EXP1 and EXP2 cables to the display and to your MCU board, being sure to match port numbers (EXP1 <> EXP1).

-Note: Most stock Voron configuration files already have appropriate configurations for this display built in, which simply needing to be un-commented.
-As they are specific to the individual builds, they should be used in preference to the more generic configuration shown below.
+Most stock Voron configuration files already have appropriate configurations for this display built in, which simply needs to be un-commented.
+These configs are customized for the specific builds, and should be what you use.

 The Mini12864 display can be a little tricky to get running correctly.
 Here is a short checklist to help double check some of the common issues.

 - Have you Rotated the headers on the back of the display?
 See Hardware above